Updated: 3rd June 2022

 The cost of an eSIM itself is free, and you aren’t paying for the initial eSIM or setup.
 Thus, the cost depends on the package you choose (and the destination, for example, if you want to get an eSIM for another country).

 You can see the current prices of an eSIM on the Holafly website and keep an eye out for sales, as you could buy the eSIM ahead of your trip and activate it when you depart.
 I expect this technology to expand and become more and more popular in the coming years, which will likely lead to even lower pricing.
+Mostly, they charge by the number of days, with a unlimited data cap (fair use rules apply)

 Overall, I found Holafly eSIM a good alternative to roaming and depending on how long your trip is and how much you’ll be using data, you might want to consider this option.
 Especially if you don’t want the hassle of having to deal with changing out your SIM on arrival, an eSIM for travel to Europe is certainly the most convenient option.